Skip to content

 Answer: About 21%.
 Nitrogen makes up roughly 78%.

-Why it stumps people: Guesses cluster around 50% or higher.
+Why the guess runs high: Most guesses land at 50% or more.
 The air is overwhelmingly nitrogen.
-Oxygen’s 21% is enough for respiration, but even a shift of a few percentage points would radically change fire behavior and biological processes across the planet.
+Oxygen’s 21% is plenty for respiration, yet a swing of just a few points would rewrite fire behavior and biological processes across the planet.

 Space and Astronomy Trivia Questions (28–37)